CalciferZh/minimal-hand/README.md

 1. Press `ESC` to quit.
 1. Although the model is robust to variant scales, most ideally the image should be 1.3x larger than the hand boudning box.
 A good bounding box may result in better accuracy.
 You can track the bounding box with the 2D predictions of the model.

+We found that the model may fail on some "simple" poses.
+We think this is because such poses were no presented in the training data.
+We are working on a v2 version with further extended data to tackle this problem.

 ### Use the models in your project
 Please check `wrappers.py`.